WangXuan95/Gray8bit-Image-Compression-Benchmark/README.md

 ## Benchmark data

-For details on how to obtain large benchmark, please refer to [Gray8 Lossless Photo Compression Benchmark](http://home.ustc.edu.cn/~wgg/gray8_LPCB.html) !!
+For details on how to obtain large benchmark, see [Gray8 Lossless Photo Compression Benchmark](http://home.ustc.edu.cn/~wgg/gray8_LPCB.html)

-Here are only a few small images provided to test the scripts. [gray8_example](./gray8_example)
+Here I only provide a few small images in [gray8_example](./gray8_example) for you to test the scripts.